Bronze Fern

 Adder's Tongue family (Ophioglossaceae)

-Range & Habitat: The Bronze Fern is occasional throughout Illinois (see Distribution Map).
-Habitats include open woodlands, upland savannas, areas along woodland paths, grassy meadows, gravelly seeps, and pastures.
-This fern is often found in thinly-wooded upland areas where Oak trees are present.
+Range & Habitat: The native Bronze Fern is occasional throughout Illinois (see Distribution Map).
+Habitats include deciduous woodlands, open woodlands, thinly wooded bluffs, upland savannas, areas along woodland paths, grassy meadows, shaded gravelly seeps, and pastures.
+This fern is found in upland woodlands where either oak trees (Quercus spp.) or maple trees (Acer spp.) are dominant.

-Faunal Associations: The Wild Turkey has been found to eat the fronds of Botrychium spp.
+Faunal Associations: Information about floral-faunal relationships is very limited.
+The Wild Turkey has been found to eat the fronds of Botrychium spp.
 (Grape Ferns) to a limited extent; the Ruffed Grouse and White-Tailed Deer probably eat the fronds as well.

-Photographic Location: The upper photograph of the sterile leaf was taken along a path in an upland oak woodland in McLean County, Illinois.
-The lower photograph of the fertile leaf was taken at Busey Woods in Urbana, Illinois.
+Photographic Location: The photograph of the sterile green leaf was taken along a path in an upland oak woodland in McLean County, Illinois, while the photograph of the fertile leaf and the photograph of the sterile bronze leaf were taken at Busey Woods in Urbana, Illinois.

 Comments: The Bronze Fern has a very different appearance from the typical variety of this species, Botrychium dissectum dissectum (Cutleaf Grape Fern); the latter has conspicuous dentate margins and shorter terminal leaflets or subleaflets.
 However, both varieties of this species become bronze during the winter.
 Other similar Botrychium spp.
 (Grape Ferns) have sterile leaves that remain green during the winter; they are less common and more restricted in their distributions within the state.
 Another species, the common Botrychium virginianum (Rattlesnake Fern), has deciduous sterile leaves that are larger in size and divided into more numerous leaflets and subleaflets.
+This latter fern also has sessile sterile leaves that share the same stalks with the fertile leaves when the latter are present.
 An alternative scientific name of the Bronze Fern is Botrychium obliquum.
+Another common name of this species is the Common Grape Fern.

 Return